Atlantis Area Rock Climbing

 : ... : Atlantis Area

 Varied and challenging climbing consistent at 5.9 with only a couple exceptions.
 Awesome exposure with a very exciting finish up the 5.10 crack.
 This is a must climb at the grade.
 Heading out the roof on the last pitch is so cool and exposed.
 You get a real bigwall feel for a relatively short route.
 Do the 5.10b finish.
 It's not stiff for the grade and protects well with finger-sized gear.
 Pitch 1: (5.9) Head up the arching crack, feet on the slab.
 Interesting climbing with a powerful layback c...[more]
-Browse More Classics in NH
+Browse More Classics in New Hampshire

 ernie "dad" hansche at the top of pitch ...